0xPolygon/cosmos-sdk/x/gov/README.md

 ## Contents

-The following specification uses *MATIC* as the native staking token.
-The module can be adapted to any Proof-Of-Stake blockchain by replacing *MATIC* with the native staking token of the chain.
+The following specification uses *POL* as the native staking token.
+The module can be adapted to any Proof-Of-Stake blockchain by replacing *POL* with the native staking token of the chain.

 * [Concepts](#concepts)